-So, you’ve got a blog … but no-one’s reading it.
+So, you’ve spent the time and effort and finally created your very own blog … but no-one’s reading it.
 This can be hugely demotivating, especially if you’re the type of blogger that pours a lot of time and energy into each post.
 However, just because your blog is going unread doesn’t mean that you should give it up – you may simply need to make some tweaks.
 Here are some reasons why you may not be getting any readers and what you can do to change this.

 Your content is too focused on you